Soupedenuit/chess-web-api/README.md

 ### Returns: **Object**

-**ifChanged** allows you to make any of the helper functions with the added parameter of the **etag** provided in the header of the last simular request.
+**ifChanged** allows you to make any of the helper functions with the added parameter of the **etag** provided in the header of the last similar request.

 ifChanged will return either of the following:

 ```
-// If data has changed, response is attatched.
+// If data has changed, response is attached.
 {
     changed: true,
     response: // response from chess.com